getredash/redash/docs/setup.rst

 Docker Compose
 ------

-1. Make sure you have a docker machine up and running.
+1. Make sure you have a Docker machine up and running.
-2. Make sure your current working directory is the root of this github repository.
+2. Make sure your current working directory is the root of this GitHub repository.
-3. Run `docker-compose up postgres`
+3. Run ``docker-compose up postgres``.
-4. Run `./setup/docker/create_database.sh` (chmod +x this file if necessary).
-    * This will access the postgres container and set up the database.
+4. Run ``./setup/docker/create_database.sh``.
+This will access the postgres container and set up the database.
-5. Run `docker compose up`
+5. Run ``docker compose up``
-6. Run `docker-machine ls`, take note of the ip for the docker machine you are using, and open the web browser.
+6. Run ``docker-machine ls``, take note of the ip for the Docker machine you are using, and open the web browser.
-7. Visit that docker machine ip at port 80, and you should see a redash login screen.
+7. Visit that Docker machine IP at port 80, and you should see a Re:dash login screen.

-8. Login as admin/admin, and you should be able to add data sources!
-Congrats!
+Now proceed to `"Setup" <#setup>`__.

 Other